The significance of the Forum’s historic location and collaborative approach to programming truly made this an event not to be missed.

 Executive VP of Financial Services, BancFirst Corporation

 The Next 5 Years - As Native People we are well rooted in our past and our present.
-Hannah, a Citizen of the Cherokee Nation looks at framing the future of Native Peoples from a perspective of past challenges, accomplishments, and the leverage of being cultural "outliers".
-He will advance thoughts that move past the reconciliation process to transition to the next era of self-determination; at both nation and individual levels.
+Hannah, a Citizen of the Cherokee Nation looked at framing the future of Native Peoples from a perspective of past challenges, accomplishments, and the leverage of being cultural "outliers".
+He advanced thoughts that moved past the reconciliation process to transition to the next era of self-determination; at both national and individual levels.

 A historical site with a very special mission

 The land on which Algoma University now sits was provided by Chief Shingwauk and his community for the express purpose of educating the Anishinaabe people in the way of the European people that came to this territory, while teaching the newcomers how to live in harmony with the Anishinaabe people and all of creation.Learn More

 Airini, Dean, Faculty of Education and Social Work, TRU ne Secwepemcúľecw